 22. Shih Tzu

 The Shih Tzu is another fluffy toy breed known for their low-shedding coat, “lion dog” looks, and lovable personality.
-They can be stubborn at times, so first-time dog owners may want to enroll in puppy training classes.
+One of the facts about the Shih Tzu is that they can be stubborn at times, so first-time dog owners may want to enroll in puppy training classes.

 Although this dog’s coat is low-shedding, it is not low-maintenance.
 Long coats need to be brushed every day.
 You’ll want a flexible wire brush and will likely need to layer this dog’s fur to be able to brush throughout the entire coat.
 The fur at the top of the head will need to be cut short or pulled up in a bow so it doesn’t irritate the eyes.